klemperer/HanView/README.md

 # HanView: Effortless Learning Chinese on Wallpapers
 Transform your desktop into a daily learning adventure.
 HanView fetches the stunning daily Bing wallpaper, uses AI to seamlessly overlay a frequently used Chinese word, and sets the enriched image as your Windows wallpaper.
 It’s a perfect way to "encounter" a Chinese word, effortlessly—blending the beauty of the world with the richness of language, right on your desktop.

+This is a sister project of [Github Project Binglish](https://github.com/klemperer/binglish), which empowers users to learn English words on Bing wallpapers.

 - Image URL: https://ss.blueforge.org/han
 - Wallpaper Source: https://github.com/TimothyYe/bing-wallpaper
 - Words Difficulty: Top 10,000 frequently used Chinese words